A message from the South Dakota State Medical Association to physicians

 President Trump Declares National Emergency

-Does a declaration of emergency help decrease the spread of COVID-19 by encouraging social distancing?
+Declaration of Emergency - help decrease the spread of COVID-19 by social distancing

 CDC has developed several guidance documents that discuss use of social distancing based on the amount of community spread.